VerTiGoEtrex/spideTor/README.md

 - Automated unit testing
 - Better combination calculation function (I think this would be better modeled as a graph coloring problem)
 - Partial structure creation when we can't match a file
+- Learn how to make one of those Python auto-dep installers

 I fix things as I need to.
 At some point, I might have enough files where Python becomes too slow.
 Until then though, spideTor will remain a strictly Python-only project.